 Additionally, some symptoms develop slowly and quietly over time.
 Some people with sciatica may not even realize the cause of the pain until it becomes severe enough to seek medical advice.

 Symptoms of sciatica include:

-- Pain is usually in one leg and may possibly include the buttock, hamstring, knee, calf, ankle and/or foot
+- pain in the right buttock, hamstring, knee, calf, ankle and/or foot